-Georgetown Lake is open for the year.
+Georgetown Lake is open for the year and fishing has been excellent.
 Stuart Mill Bay and a portion of the rest of the SE shoreline is closed until July 1.
 Check FWP Fishing Regulations for the exact description.

 While you will find fish in shallow water, this time of year we like to target the fish that are in deeper water.
 The fish in the shallow water are likely trying to spawn during this time of year and can be a little difficult to get to eat.
 You will find more success with the fish that haven't spawned yet or the fish that are done spawning.